JanakPanchal/google-authenticator-otp-system/README.md

 #install falcon
 pip install pyotp

+# run python file and start flask serve

 # Download Authentivator app from google play store or apple app store

+after the downloading the app call register api and generate QR Code after that scan that QR code in Authentivator app in your phone

 # API for registor new user